 The toe is rounded, very slightly asymmetric, and just a tiny bit downturned right at the big toe.

 The toe box is fairly roomy so your toes will sit flat, rather than in a crimped-up position.
 Combining these features with the upgraded tensioned heel means that the big toe is pinpoint precisely at finding and using small edges and pockets.

 The rubber extends just enough up the toe to be used for toe jams of various widths, which I have found really enhances the Pinks’ crack climbing ability.

 There’s also just enough rubber for the occasional sideways toe hook on aretes and tufas, but not certainly not enough for more extreme hooking in a big featured roof or modern competition bouldering.

-The newly designed Pinks heel uses a moderately-high tensioned rand.
+The designed heel uses a moderately high tensioned rand.
 You will discover that once your heel pops into place – with the help of the two perfectly placed heel tabs – is held securely in place and your power is pushed forward into your toes.

 One of the biggest improvements of the updated Anasazi Pinks (released in 2014) is in the heel cup.
 It’s evident from the first time you slip them on that the Five Ten boffins have been working hard to improve the back end of this shoe.

 The suction effect generated from the heel gives you a really secure fit.
 During my time testing these shoes I’ve never had any issues with the heel slipping or moving when doing prolonged sections of slabby smearing or occasional heel hooking.